Projects Seeking Funding

 Dogs for Good

-Kingwood has been working with Dogs for Good (Formerly Dogs for the Disabled) for 6 Years, during this time Kingwood have embarked on a variety of projects that are both practical and therapeutic for the people we support.
+Autism at Kingwood has been working with Dogs for Good for 8 Years, providing both practical and therapeutic for the people we support.

 Examples of the project